nasa/DERT/dert/doc/README.txt

 EXECUTION:

-To execute DERT on a Mac double-click on the dert application or run the dert script found in the installation directory (if you don't have Java 1.8 set as the default).
+Mac: Double-click on the dert application or run the dert script found in the installation directory (if you don't have Java 1.8 set as the default).

-To execute DERT on Linux, run the dert script found in the installation directory.
+Linux: Run the dert script found in the installation directory.

 See the user guide for more information.

 To execute LayerFactory run the layerfactory script found in the installation directory.